• Home

 Squash Blossom Tart

-Squash blossoms are one of the most magical ingredients in the world, and this tart helps them truly shine.
-This tart is simple with a ricotta layer swirled with parsley mint oil, and then layers the blossoms on top, making a beautiful, but flavorful summer tart.
+Squash blossoms are one of the most magical ingredients in the world, and this tart allows them to truly shine.
+This tart is simple with a ricotta layer swirled with parsley mint oil, and then layers the blossoms on top, making a beautiful, flavorful summer tart.
 It's the perfect recipe for when you don't know what to do with your squash blossoms!

 Check out this recipe